Instant messaging: Technical

 Some approaches allow organizations to deploy their own, private instant messaging network by enabling them to restrict access to the server (often with the IM network entirely behind their firewall) and administer user permissions.
 Other corporate messaging systems allow registered users to also connect from outside the corporation LAN, by using an encrypted, firewall-friendly, HTTPS-based protocol.
 Usually, a dedicated corporate IM server has several advantages, such as pre-populated contact lists, integrated authentication, and better security and privacy.

-Certain networks have made changes to prevent them from being used by such multi-network IM clients.
-For example, Trillian had to release several revisions and patches to allow its users to access the MSN, AOL, and Yahoo! networks, after changes were made to these networks.
-The major IM providers usually cite the need for formal agreements, and security concerns as reasons for making these changes.

-The use of proprietary protocols has meant that many instant messaging networks have been incompatible and users have been unable to reach users on other networks.
-This may have allowed social networking with IM-like features and text messaging an opportunity to gain market share at the expense of IM.

 Effects of IM on communication

-Messaging applications have affected the way people communicate on their devices.
-A survey conducted by MetrixLabs showed that messaging applications 63% of Baby Boomers, 63% of Generation X, and 67% of Generation Y said that they used messaging applications in place of texting.
-A Facebook survey showed that 65% of people surveyed thought that messaging applications made group messaging easier.

-Effects on workplace communication
+Workplace communication

-Messaging applications have also changed how people communicate in the workplace.
-Enterprise messaging applications like Slack, TeleMessage, Teamnote and Yammer allow companies to enforce policies on how employees message at work and ensure secure storage of sensitive data.
-Message applications allow employees to separate work information from their personal emails and texts.
+Instant messaging has changed how people communicate in the workplace.
+Enterprise messaging applications like Slack, Symphony, Teamnote and Yammer allow companies to enforce policies on how employees message at work and ensure secure storage of sensitive data.
+They allow employees to separate work information from their personal emails and texts.

 Messaging applications may make workplace communication efficient, but they can also have consequences on productivity.
 A study at Slack showed on average, people spend 10 hours a day on Slack, which is about 67% more time than they spend using email.

-IM language
+Instant messaging is implemented in many video-conferencing tools.
+A study of chat use during work-related videoconferencing found that chat during meetings allows participants to communicate without interrupting the meeting, plan action around common resources, and enables greater inclusion.
+The study also found that chat can cause distractions and information asymmetries between participants.

+Language

 Users sometimes make use of internet slang or text speak to abbreviate common words or expressions to quicken conversations or reduce keystrokes.
 The language has become widespread, with well-known expressions such as 'lol' translated over to face-to-face language.

 Emotions are often expressed in shorthand, such as the abbreviation LOL, BRB and TTYL; respectively laugh(ing) out loud, be right back, and talk to you later.
 Some, however, attempt to be more accurate with emotional expression over IM.
-Real time reactions such as (chortle) (snort) (guffaw) or (eye-roll) are becoming more popular.
+Real time reactions such as (chortle) (snort) (guffaw) or (eye-roll) have been popular at one point.
 Also there are certain standards that are being introduced into mainstream conversations including, '#' indicates the use of sarcasm in a statement and '*' which indicates a spelling mistake and/or grammatical error in the prior message, followed by a correction.